 Unemployment is rising and sadly, as the full economic impact of COVID-19 sets in, the figures will go up even further.
-Coping with redundancy can be tough and there’s no right way of dealing with it, but I’m going to share some tips that may help.
+Coping with redundancy can be tough and there’s no right way of dealing with it, but I’m going to share some advice that may help.

 I’ve suddenly found myself out of work on two different occasions.
 In 2011, when a fixed-term-contract came to an unexpected end and in 2020 when the pandemic hit and I discovered that I wouldn’t be returning from furlough.

 I’ll be honest, my initial response, on both occasions, isn’t something that I’d champion others to emulate.
 I was so upset, I took my job losses personally and I felt angry that it had happened to me.
 However, both times, I found myself back in work within two weeks.
-I bounced back quickly I have some tips that could help others that find themselves in a similar situation.
+I bounced back quickly, so I wanted to share some advice that could help others that find themselves in a similar situation.
 One size doesn’t fit all, but if this article helps one person dealing with redundancy then it’s worth writing.

 1) Make sure you’re represented in the workplace

 I was made redundant from a job that I had for over eight years and despite working in a non-unionised workplace, I was a member of a trade union.
 This is something which really came into its own during my redundancy consultation.
 I felt that having a representative meant that I was protected and it enabled me to exercise my legal rights.
-The other advantage to having representation is that, if you’re unfairly dismissed, then your union will support you if you decide to take your former employer to a tribunal, they will at least help to absorb the cost.
+The other advantage to having representation is that, if you’re unfairly dismissed, then your union will support you.
+If you decide to take your former employer to a tribunal, they will at least help to absorb the cost.

 For me personally, having representation was key to my strategy for coping with redundancy.
-I wasn’t left wondering if anything was incorrect, or if my employment rights had been breached, as I had somebody that I could ask for advice.
+I wasn’t left wondering if anything was incorrect, or if my employment rights had been breached, as I had somebody that I could ask for legal advice.
 I also had somebody impartial, who knew the law, to talk through my options with.